Brian Syron: ANTT

-As a result of the first NBPC, Syron, as a member of a steering committee which included Rhoda Roberts, Kevin Gilbert, Lydia Miller (later executive director of Aboriginal and Torres Strait Islander Arts at the Australia Council), Michael Johnson (who presented two SBS Television series in 1989 and 1991), Suzanne Butt, and Lesley Fogarty, with Justine Saunders as adviser, proposed and co-founded the Aboriginal National Theatre Trust (ANTT).
+As a result of the first NBPC, Syron, as a member of a steering committee which included Rhoda Roberts, Kevin Gilbert, Lydia Miller, Michael Johnson (who presented two SBS Television series in 1989 and 1991), Suzanne Butt, and Lesley Fogarty, with Justine Saunders as adviser, proposed and co-founded the Aboriginal National Theatre Trust (ANTT).

 ANTT was constituted as a limited company in May 1988, and was staffed by Aboriginal artists who were committed to the promotion and protection of all Aboriginal arts.
 It founded a National Aboriginal Theatre, and provided advice to a number of Aboriginal and non-Indigenous production companies, theatre companies and educational institutions, and individuals.

 In May 1988 ANTT staged The Keepers, by Bob Maza, at the Belvoir Street Theatre, which was the first all-Aboriginal production staged in Australia.

 The Second National Black Playwrights Conference was held in 1989 at Macquarie University, which gave rise to the Corroboree of Aboriginal National Storytellers.

 In March 1990 ANTT staged the world premiere of Munjong, by Richard Walley and directed by Vivian Walker (son of Oodgeroo Noonuccal), at the Victorian Arts Centre.
 The actor David Field (brother of Rhoda Roberts' partner Steve Field) played a violent husband of Roberts' character, a woman who doesn't know that she's Aboriginal.
 Roberts later related a story about an elderly Aboriginal woman, who had never been in a theatre before and was sitting in the front row, who got up to help protect the actress from the husband's blows.
 Roberts said: "That was when I realised we'd really made a point.
 Aboriginal people were seeing art that mirrored their lives".

 In June 1991, after its board of directors in protest against the lack of financial support from government, the ANTT ceased operations.